Employer branding - how important is your employer brand?

 Candidates from this group want idea sharing and innovation.
 Remember the co-founder of Google, Larry Page, is a Gen X, so don’t think digital is lost on this generation of employees.
 They’ve seen how digital has changed the working world.

 They’ll visit your website and they’re sometimes on social media too.
 They’re looking for work-life balance and forward-thinking organisations, so ensure your messaging really reflects this where you offer it.
-Remember to tailor your campaigns depending on your audience's needs.
+Remember to tailor your recruitment campaigns depending on your audience's needs.
 While you can't generalise every person in a generation, you can use guides to steer your strategy, such as the one below:

 What is employer branding in HR?